"Hatred is the coward's revenge for being intimidated."

 What Hatred Is

 On the surface, hatred feels like rejection: "I want you gone."
-Underneath, it is old hurt and humiliation, fear of being harmed or abandoned, shame about weakness, grief over what was lost, and frustrated power.
+Underneath lie old hurt, fear of being harmed or abandoned, shame about weakness, grief over what was lost.

 Hatred gives a temporary illusion of strength.
-It simplifies complex situations into "me vs. you."
-It protects you from feeling vulnerable.
-But it comes at a cost—it thickens your experience, makes you heavy and rigid, and cuts you off from your deeper nature.
-It poisons you more than the one you hate.
+It simplifies situations into "me vs. them."
+It protects us from feeling vulnerable.
+But it thickens our experience, makes us heavy and rigid, cuts us off from our deeper nature.

 True vs. False Transformation

-Near enemies include: righteous rage as identity (feeling morally superior), cold indifference ("I don't care"), spiritual niceness (bypassing with "love"), self-hatred and collapse, and detached analysis without heart.
+Near enemies include: righteous rage as identity, cold indifference ("I don't care"), spiritual niceness that bypasses with "love," self-hatred and collapse, detached analysis without heart.

 To discern the real quality, ask: Is there both strength and warmth?
-Is there both intensity and space?
+Both intensity and space?
 Can I feel my own vulnerability and still stay upright?

 Power and Hatred